medianeuroscience/emfdscore/README.md

 The Automated Morality Extraction for Python (Py-AMorE) is a Python library for the fast and flexible extraction of various moral information metrics from textual input data.
 AMoRe is build on [spaCy](https://github.com/explosion/spaCy) for faster execution and performs minimal preprocessing consisting of tokenization, syntactic dependency parsing, lower-casing, and stopword/punctuation/whitespace removal.
 Py-AMorE lets users employ and compare **multiple Moral Foundations Dictionaries**, provides **various metrics for analyzing moral information**, and extracts **moral patient, agent, and attribute words** related to entities.

-When using Py-AMorE, please consider citing the following article: redacted for anonymous review.
+When using Py-AMorE, please consider citing the following article: _The extended Moral Foundations Dictionary (e-MFD).
+Development and applications of a crowd-sourced moral foundations dictionary._

 ## Install
 Py-AMorE requires a Python installation (v3.5+).
 If your machine does not have Python installed, we recommend installing Python by downloading and installing either [Anaconda or Miniconda](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/index.html) for your OS.